rackerlabs/docs-developer-blog/_posts/2018-06-18-introduction-to-apache-cassandra.md

 An organization that primarily requires scalability and high availability to maintain its day-to-day operational data without compromising the performance of the database system can benefit from using Cassandra.
-This database known for its fault-tolerance and linear scalability.
+This database is known for its fault tolerance and linear scalability.
 Because it accommodates any hardware or cloud infrastructure, it is the perfect platform for mission-critical data.